whoismissing/peleus/README.md

 ## FlatProgramAPI

-Java docs location: `/docs/api/ghidra/program/flatapi/FlatProgramAPI.html`
+Java docs location: `docs/api/ghidra/program/flatapi/FlatProgramAPI.html`

+Online mirror is at: https://ghidra.re/ghidra_docs/api/index.html

 These functions can be run without creating any objects and is usually what to start with to get the objects you need.

 ### Important Objects

-* TaskMonitor - object used to show progress and for canceling an operation
+* TaskMonitor - object used to show progress and for canceling an operation via the GUI
-* ProgramDB - object used to represent the currentProgram
+* ProgramDB - object used to represent the currentProgram.
+Most other objects are obtained via some form of `currentProgram.get*()` method
 * FunctionDB - object used to represent a defined function
   * To get a list of all functions, get a FunctionIteratorDB from the listing object with: `currentProgram.getListing().getFunctions(true)`
 * Address - object used to represent a location in the program